Mature Masculine

 The Manipulator is what happens when knowledge crushes reverence.
 He uses understanding to control and exploit rather than serve and illuminate.
 He mistakes cleverness for wisdom and confuses power over others with mastery.

-The mature Magician stands on two pillars: knowledge and reverence.
+The Mature Magician stands on two pillars: knowledge and reverence.
 The Manipulator has kept only one.
-He wields knowledge without the humility that makes it wise, the service that makes it sacred, or the wonder that keeps it alive.
+He wields knowledge without the love and humility that makes it wise or the wonder that keeps it alive.
 His wisdom becomes weaponized because it has no heart.

 He exploits understanding to manipulate outcomes, control people, and serve his own ends.
-He sees through others to exploit them.
 He understands systems to game them.
-He knows secrets to leverage them.

 Manipulator Declarations